Our vision is equity of opportunity

 Before embarking on her career in the Australian Book Industry Suzy was a teacher, an education consultant with Education Queensland and part-time lecturer at Queensland University of Technology.

 In 2010, she was awarded the Dromkeen Award for her efforts in 'being a catalyst in changing children's lives through literature’.

 She was honoured as the recipient of the prestigious 2015 Johnno Award by Queensland Writers Centre.
-And recently, she was awarded the 2018 Lloyd O’Neil Award at the ABIAs, which recognises outstanding service to the Australian Book Industry by an individual, and was named a Life Member of the Australian Booksellers Association at the 2018 ABA Conference for her twenty plus years of experience, dedication and passion in the bookselling industry.
+She was awarded the 2018 Lloyd O’Neil Award at the ABIAs, which recognises outstanding service to the Australian Book Industry by an individual, and was named a Life Member of the Australian Booksellers Association at the 2018 ABA Conference for her twenty plus years of experience, dedication and passion in the bookselling industry.

-Executive Director, Karen Williams
+Executive Director - Karen Williams

-Program Manager, Tina Raye
+Program Director - Tina Raye

-Program Coordinator, Cindy Manfong
+Program Coordinator - Cindy Manfong

-Early Literacy Supervisor, Nicole Whiles
+Early Literacy Supervisor - Nicole Whiles

-Marketing Manager, Jane Crowley
+Marketing Manager - Jane Crowley